jonathanmorgan/context_text/README.md

 - _"Topics"_ - `topics` - list of IDs of topics whose data you want included.
 - _"Unique Identifier List (comma-delimited)"_ - `unique_identifiers` - list of unique identifiers of articles whose data you want included.
 - _"Allow duplicate articles"_ - `allow_duplicate_articles` - allow duplicate articles.
 There can be multiple coders and they might have coded the same article.
 If this is set to "No", then it will only include one instance of coding for a given article.
-- _"Output Type"_ - `output_type` - type of output you want, currently only CSV for UCINet is supported ("Simple Matrix").
-- _"Network Label"_ - `?` - When outputting CSV for UCINet, this is the line before the start of the lines of CSV data, which UCINet reads as the network name for display inside the program.
-- _"Include headers"_ - `?` - ?
 - _"Include capacities"_ - `?` - ?
 - _"Exclude capacities"_ - `?` - ?
 - _not on form_ - `header_prefix` -  for output, optional prefix you want appended to front of column header names.

+## Output configuration parameters

+- _"Include Render Details"_ - `include_render_details` - If "Yes", includes detail on articles and people included in network in output.
+If "No", just outputs network data.
+- _"Data Format"_ - `output_type` - type of output you want.
+Currently support:
+    - Simple Matrix - custom format for UCINet
+    - CSV Matrix - network matrix rendered as CSV data, with first row and first column containing node labels.
+    - Tab-Delimited Matrix - network matrix rendered as tab-delimited text data, with first row and first column containing node labels.
+- _"Data Output Type"_ - `data_output_type` - What exactly you want included in the rendered data.
+Choices:
+    - Just Network - just the network data, no attribute data.
+    - Just Attributes - just the node attribute data, no network data.
+    - Network + Attribute Columns - network data, plus attributes as additional columns in the matrix.
+    - Network + Attribute Rows - network data, plus attributes as additional rows in the matrix.
+- _"Network Label"_ - `?` - When outputting CSV for UCINet, this is the line before the start of the lines of CSV data, which UCINet reads as the network name for display inside the program.
+- _"Include headers"_ - `?` - ?

 ## Person selection parameters